DENTAL IMPLANTS IN OMAHA, NE

 If you have a missing tooth or teeth, a dental implant may be the long-term solution you need.
+Omaha Oral Surgery offers dental implants so that you can have a lasting smile!
 Made of extremely durable titanium, a dental implant acts as a substitute for the root of your natural teeth.
 In time, your jawbone fuses to the implant through a process called "osseointegration."
 This process results in a permanent bond between the implant and your jaw, making dental implants more successful than dentures for replacing teeth because they cannot slip or rock the way dentures can.
 Dental implants also look more natural than dentures because everything except the crown of the replacement tooth remains below the gum line.

 Anatomy of a Dental Implant